rapidsai/build-planning/docs/docs/ci.md

 # CI and Deployment

-All RAPIDS packages are built using the standard infrastructure leveraged by CI.
+All RAPIDS packages are built using a standard shared CI infrastructure.
 Our CI infrastructure is a complex network of different pieces, built around [Github Actions](https://docs.github.com/en/actions) workflows running on custom containers.

 ## CI scripts